krux/kafka-metrics-reporter/README.md

 Krux Kafka Metrics Reporter
 ===============================

-The Krux Kafka Reporter is a drop-in jar that utilizes the Kafka server [link]custom reporting interface to automatically produce topic consumption lag stats reporting on a per-consumer/per-partition basis.
+The Krux Kafka Reporter is a drop-in jar that utilizes the Kafka server custom reporting interface to automatically produce topic consumption lag stats reporting on a per-consumer/per-partition basis.
 It pushes those stats directly to a Graphite server configured in the Kafka configuration file.
 This reporter produces the same offset results as the [Kafka ConsumerOffsetChecker](http://kafka.apache.org/documentation.html#basic_ops_consumer_lag) command-line tool for *all* consumers currently consuming from the broker cluster.

 Use
 ---